What Is the Difference Between a Manhattan and an Old Fashioned? (updated 2023)

 Manhattan – History and Recipe

-Similar to the Old Fashioned, the birth of the Manhattan traces back to the 1800s.
+Similar to the Old Fashioned, the birth of Manhattan traces back to the 1800s.

-However, there are different versions on exactly how the drink came to be.
+However, there are different versions of exactly how the drink came to be.

-One version states that the cocktail was created at the Manhattan Club, while another claims that the drink was invented by a man named Black.
+One version states that the cocktail was created at the Manhattan Club, while another claim that the drink was invented by a man named Black.

 To date, while uncovering the true story behind the invention of Manhattan seems impossible, the drink, nevertheless, remains a popular drink that has stood the test of time.

-Similar to the Old Fashioned, the traditional version of a Manhattan involves only three basic ingredients.
+Similar to the Old Fashioned, the traditional version of Manhattan involves only three basic ingredients.